Hanne Krogh

 Hanne Krogh (born 24 January 1956) is a Norwegian singer and actress from Haugesund and Oslo.
-Krogh is among the most selling record artists in Norway ever and is internationally well known for winning the Eurovision Song Contest 1985 with Elisabeth Andreassen in the group Bobbysocks!.
+Krogh is among the most selling record artists in Norway ever.
+She represented Norway alone at the age of fifteen at the "Eurovision Song Contest 1971" with the song "Lykken er..." and is internationally well known for winning the Eurovision Song Contest 1985 with Elisabeth Andreassen in the group Bobbysocks!.